 Muhlenberg County’s annual holiday events take place at their Thistle Cottage location.
 Thistle Cottage is a converted historic home which is located in the county seat of Greenville, KY.
-Many of the local businesses sponsor the Christmas trees that go on display throughout December at the Jubilee of Trees.
+Many local businesses sponsor the Christmas trees that go on display throughout December at the Jubilee of Trees.

 Also, kids of all ages get to take pictures with Santa Claus himself one day during the proceedings.
 I love coming up with a new, distinct solution for this seasonal project each and every year.

 Focal image in Christmas event poster design

 Since I had previously made liberal use of stock images for their campaigns, I was conscious that I may repeat myself.
 A holiday theme can be limiting if you don’t put much thought into it.
 Therefore, I wanted to try something different and distinct from past projects this year.
 Something special was in order!
 I conceptualized a simple, flat illustration which would make use of a minimal number of colors.
 Not unlike TV’s South Park, the cut out style gave the promotional material a lighthearted feel.

 First, I used the Adobe Illustrator application to create the focal image of the poster.
 I drew up a pint sized elf playing a medieval style trumpet to announce the events.
 I actually based the illustration on a picture of my three year old son from his birthday photo shoot.
 He is wearing an outfit which is modeled after Will Ferrell’s character Buddy from the film Elf.
 The green and gold uniform is complete with a red feather in his cap.
 A royal red flag draped over the trumpet, heralding the December event dates.
 I used a mix of antique style fonts that looked like they could easily adorn a Middle Ages castle.